francesmatthew/BikeLite/README.md

 ## BikeLite

-This is the schematic and PCB for a buck converter and 555 timer to add flashing LEDs to a bike.
+This is the schematic and PCB for a buck converter and 555 timer to add flashing LEDs to my bike.

 The output voltage is 5.2V, (theoretically) capable of up to 2A